Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 Strength-Based Perspective

 Families’ strengths are embraced in each classroom and throughout the program.
-Accepting of differences and working towards understanding continues to be our first goal when dealing with families and children.
+Accepting differences and working towards understanding continues to be our first goal when dealing with families and children.
 Children’s strengths heavily influence curriculum and program planning.

 Open, ongoing Two-Way Communication